webroo/polly/README.md

 An experiment in using [React Server Components](https://vercel.com/blog/understanding-react-server-components) and [Server Actions](https://vercel.com/blog/understanding-react-server-components#server-actions-react%E2%80%99s-first-steps-into-mutability).
 Built using [Next.js](https://nextjs.org/) and [MongoDB](https://www.mongodb.com/).

-Server Components and Sever Actions allow the site to be fully functional even with JavaScript disabled.
+Server Components and Sever Actions allow the site to be functional even with JavaScript disabled.

 ## Prerequisites